Pool Business (Builders & Route Service) Operations

 We automate missed-call text-back, recurring-service scheduling and billing reminders, repair estimate follow-up, and review collection so routes stay full and revenue stays recurring.

-How we fix pool service bottlenecks using n8n and GoHighLevel
+How we fix pool business (builders & route service) bottlenecks using n8n and GoHighLevel

 n8n watches every inbound channel (web form, missed-call webhook, Facebook lead ads) and pushes pool service inquiries into GoHighLevel for a sub-sixty-second SMS during summer peak.
 Recurring-service reminders and billing follow-up fire on contract cadence in GoHighLevel so weekly and bi-weekly routes don't lapse.
 Repair estimates from the truck are emailed to an AWS Lambda parser, dropped back into GoHighLevel, and a three-touch follow-up sequence fires over ten days.
 Review requests fire automatically the day after every successful service.